Skip to Content

 Close up of a woman and a man sitting apart from each other on a couch, each touching their wedding rings.

 If your spouse does not respond to your complaint in 30 days, your divorce can still be processed and finalized by default.
 If your spouse does respond, then you must decide if the divorce is contested or uncontested.
 The duration, costs, and issues in play will largely depend on the type of divorce.
 This is where having an attorney is so critical to your success.
 We put you on the right path that achieves your personal goals and protects your children (if applicable).
+Understanding each step and the potential response can strategically position you for the best possible outcome, whether it leads to mediation or court.

 Types of Divorce in North Carolina